-rAAVs, in particular, frequently show integration of both concatemers and/or complete and partial vector genomes.23,46,47,73,79
+- rAAVs, in particular, frequently show integration of concatemers and/or complete and partial vector genomes.^{23,46,47,73,79} - DNA transposons can remobilize within the genome (so long as the transposase remains active) as opposed to stable integration seen with viral vectors.29

-DNA transposons can remobilize within the genome (so long as the transposase remains active) as opposed to stable integration seen with viral vectors.
-ISA has high negative predictive value (i.e., lack of integration suggests safe vectors) but limited positive predictive value (i.e., evidence of integration does not mean unsafe vectors).
+ISA has high negative predictive value (i.e., lack of integration suggests safe vectors), but limited positive predictive value (i.e., evidence of integration does not mean unsafe vectors).
 Current ISA methods typically report hundreds to thousands of integrations per biological specimen; therefore, data interpretation is based on the identity of nearby genes and enhancer annotation should also be considered.
-It should be noted that a significant proportion of the human genome consists of "cancer-associated" genes when broad literature mining definitions are used.
-Given the size of these datasets, it is likely that proto-oncogenes (and other cancer associated genes) will be identified near vector integration sites by chance alone.
-Therefore, in many cases, the insertional findings should be of negligible concern, unless both their location is biologically relevant, and their frequency is high enough, or expanded clones are detected.
-It is probable that most integration is benign, even if it is a pre-requisite for transformation leading to clonal expansion and tumorigenesis.
+It should be noted that a significant proportion of the human genome consists of "cancer-associated" genes when broad literature mining definitions are used.80 Given the size of these data sets, it is likely that proto-oncogenes (and other cancer-associated genes) will be identified near vector integration sites by chance alone.
+Therefore, in many cases, the insertional findings should be of negligible concern, unless both their location is biologically relevant and their frequency is high enough, or expanded clones are detected.
+It is probable that most integration is benign, even if it is a prerequisite for transformation leading to clonal expansion and tumorigenesis.
 Lastly, the age-related background level of mutations should be considered.
-For instance, Martincorena showed a high frequency of mutations in cancer driver genes in normal epithelial tissues of healthy adults, whose number increased with age.81 distinguish clusters of integration sites resulting from vector-specific integration preferences from those resulting from a selection process, potentially by combining gene integration frequency and integration site abundance.
-However, clonality itself does not necessarily reflect a pre-carcinogenic state.
-For example, for T cell products, clonal enrichment could be dependent on the presence or absence of antigen presentation: antigen-dependent expansion is likely benign and linked to physiological proliferation (Cbl and Tet2 CAR-T cases) while cases of antigen-independent expansion are either linked to tonic signaling or carcinogenicity e.g., ex vivo culture, or transposon cases.14,15,82-84 Similarly, clonal expansions have been observed after SIN LV gene therapy in haematopoietic stem cells (HSCs) associated with integration in HMGA2 in one betathalassemia patient and multiple SCID patients.
-In these cases, disrupted splicing appears to have resulted in a truncated messenger RNA, which removed negative regulatory sequences and resulted in cell proliferation.
+For instance, Martincorena showed a high frequency of mutations in cancer driver genes in normal epithelial tissues of healthy adults, whose number increased with age.81

+Rather than focusing on a single time point, it might be more informative to evaluate integration site (IS) profiles at different time points (e.g., drug product (before administration) and after in vivo treatment or, for an in vitro study, at an early and a late time point) to identify any potential trends of clonal enrichment.
+Statistical analysis should distinguish clusters of integration sites resulting from vectorspecific integration preferences from those resulting from a selection process, potentially by combining gene integration frequency and integration site abundance.
+However, clonality itself does not necessarily reflect a precarcinogenic state.
+For example, for T cell products, clonal enrichment could be dependent on the presence or absence of antigen presentation: antigen-dependent expansion is likely benign and linked to physiological proliferation (Cbl and Tet2 CAR-T cases), while cases of antigen-independent expansion are either linked to tonic signaling or carcinogenicity, for example, ex vivo culture, or transposon cases.^{14,15,82-84} Similarly. clonal expansions have been observed after SIN LV gene therapy in hematopoietic stem cells (HSCs) associated with integration in HMGA2 in one beta-thalassemia patient and multiple SCID patients.^{31,32} In these cases, disrupted splicing appears to have resulted in a truncated messenger RNA, which removed negative regulatory sequences and resulted in cell proliferation.